juandupreez/profiled-mock-api/ReadMe.md

 }
 ```

-`responses` is where the profile directories will be stored. `responses/default` is the root directory where responses of the "default" profile will be served from.
+The directory `responses` is where the profile directories will be stored. `responses/default` is the root directory where responses of the "default" profile will be served from.

 ### Step 3: Run the server:
 ```